JakeSchellhorn/my2-schellhorn/README.md

 ---

 > "Learn from yesterday, live for today, hope for tomorrow.
-The important thing is to not stop questioning" -  *Albert Eintein*
+The important thing is to not stop questioning" -  *Albert Eintein* <br>
 > "No great discovery was ever made without a bold guess" - *Isaac Newton*